 First, the nerdy stuff.
 All about reading uses the Orton-Gillingham approach.
 I’m not an expert in reading methods, but here’s what I like the most about this approach.

 Multisensory – it’s not all book based, there are manipulatives and hands-on materials.

 Mastery-based – Instruction doesn’t jump around, it aims for mastery of each skill before moving onto the next one.

 After around 12 years of homeschooling my children I’ve learned that these two features are incredibly valuable to us.
 Resources need to provide something concrete to reinforce abstract learning, and skills need to be taught properly the first time, not just skimmed.
 These are features I now look for in every resource we use, and the ones that do it well (like All About Reading and Math-U-See) give us great results.

-OK, now we’ve got the educationalese part out of the way, let’s have a look through all the different parts of All About Reading.
+OK, now we’ve got the educationalese part out of the way, let’s have a look through all the different parts of All About Reading Level 1.
 I’ll then walk you through a typical lesson, and if you make it that far I’ll show you how to get started!